 REP has become renowned in the Australian publishing industry as a defining professional development opportunity for editors.
 The program has run since 1999, with more than 100 Australian editors benefitting from the intensive workshops with highly experienced and respected industry experts.

 The 2024 Residential Editorial Program will take place from Monday 29 April to Thursday 2 May 2024 at Q Station in Manly, Sydney.
+Applications have closed.

 About the program